zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency04.md

 1. Obtain the list of name servers from [Method4](../Methods.md) and [Method5](../Methods.md).
-2. Retrieve the SOA RR from all the name servers.
+2. Retrieve the NS RR set from all the name servers.
-3. If the SOA RNAME field is not the same from all the answers received from step 2, then the test case fails.
+3. If the NS RR set is not give the same answer from all the name servers, this test case fails.

 ### Outcome(s)

-All authoritative name servers must have consistent RNAME field.
-If the test does not find any inconsistency, then the test succeeds.
+If not all the designated authoritative name servers answer with the same NS RR set, this test case fails.

 ### Special procedural requirements